cjcoats/SMOKE-m3utilio/src/README.md

 structure, and function-declarations, and has done so since I/O API 3.0 (2002).
-In addition to the I/O routines like `WRITE3`, it also provides `INTERFACE` blocks for almost all the routines in the I/O API, which provides for compile-tLme checking of argument lists, etc.:  so far, the conversion from I/O API-2 style code to `USE M3UTILIO` has found argument-list errors in every code to which it has been applied.
+In addition to the I/O routines like `WRITE3`, it also provides `INTERFACE` blocks for almost all the routines in the I/O API, which provides for compile-time checking of argument lists, etc.:  so far, the conversion from I/O API-2 style code to `USE M3UTILIO` has found argument-list errors in every code to which it has been applied.
 This now includes eliminating argument-list bugs in the current (GitHub Oct.